DeprecatedMortaro/Towsta-PHP-Example/readme.md

 About "views" folder
 --------------------

-Here is how you show the items on a Towsta's module in your website.
-The "views/layout.php" remains untoutched since its not important for this tutorial, the "views/books.php" is a `foreach` over `all()` the synchronized objects displaying them as HTML, and the "views/book.php" shows the `first()` and only synchronized object as HTML.
+Here is how you show the items from a Towsta's module in your website.
+The "views/layout.php" remains untouched since it's not important for this tutorial, the "views/books.php" is a `foreach()` over `all()` the synchronized objects displaying them as HTML, and the "views/book.php" shows the `first()` and only synchronized object as HTML.